azure-octo/dapr-apim-demo/README.md

      "http://${GATEWAY_IP}/dapr-echo"
 ```

-If everything is configured correctly, you should see the response from the backing Dapr service:
+If everything is configured correctly, you should see the response from your backing Dapr service:

 ```json
 { "message": "hello" }
 ```

-You can also confirm but checking the `echo-service` logs
+In addition, you can also check the `echo-service` logs:

 ```shell
 kubectl logs -l app=echo-service -c service
 ```

+This demo illustrates how to setup the APIM service and deploy your self-hosted gateway.
+Using this gateway can mange access to any number of your Dapr services hosted on Kubernetes.
+There is a lot more that APIM can do (e.g. Discovery, Access Control, Throttling, Caching, Logging, Traces etc.).
+You can find out more about APIM [here](https://azure.microsoft.com/en-us/services/api-management/)

 ## Cleanup